• Skip to primary navigation

 • Potato Flakes- I know you won't always see these in some of your other bread recipes, but you will see them often in mine.
 I LOVE using potato flakes in my bread.
 Think of how tender and yummy potato bread is, adding it to other recipes created the same effect.

-• All-purpose flour- In my baked goods, I prefer a blend of whole wheat and all-puurpose.
-The whole wheat flour health reasons, texture, and flavor, but the all-purpose to keep it light.
+• All-purpose flour- In my baked goods, I prefer a blend of whole wheat and all-purpose.

 Baked Parker House Dinner Rolls Recipe on a parchment-lined baking sheet.